Punchyou/flavors_of_physics_Ds_decay/project_report.md

 My intention for this plot was to see if I can clearly spot two seperate blobs of data, so a clear seperation between the signal and background events.
 However, this is something that is visible for this plot 3D plot.

-To take a loser look the features, I plotted the distribution of each attribute by discretization the values into buckets and review the frequency in each bucket as histograms.
-Most of the features are not normally distributed, so the dataset provides a good candidate for scaling the data, for example with a robust scaler transform to standardize the data in the presence of skewed distributions and outliers.
+To take a closer look the features, I plotted the distribution of each attribute.
+Most variables have a skewed distribution, so the dataset provides a good candidate for scaling the data, for example with a robust scaler transform to standardize the data in the presence of skewed distributions and outliers.

 <div align="center">
 <img src="https://raw.githubusercontent.com/Punchyou/flavors_of_physics_Ds_decay/master/images/features_distributions.png" alt="drawing" width="700"/>
 </div>

 The following heatmap shows how linearly correlated the features are.
-The annotated numbers show the Pearson correlation coefficients.
+The annotated numbers show the [Pearson correlation coefficients](https://medium.com/analytics-vidhya/feature-selection-techniques-2614b3b7efcd).
 This is a common method intended to reduce the number of input variables to those that are believed to be most useful to a model in order to predict the target variable.
 Pearson correlation assumes a Gaussian probability distribution to the observations and a linear relationship, so I have scaled the data with a robust scaler transform before calculating the correlations between the features.
-The highest coefficients are below 0.9, so the feature are not perfectly correlated with each other.
+The highest coefficients are below 0.9, and over 0.8 for 4 features, so I decided to include all featrues in the training dataset.

 <div align="center">
 <img src="https://raw.githubusercontent.com/Punchyou/flavors_of_physics_Ds_decay/master/images/features_correlation_heatmap.png" alt="drawing" width="700"/>
 </div>

-TODO: There are not nan values in the dataset.
-TODO: mention where to find the dataset from the github repo
-TODO: Add the distribution of data and say they need scaling!!
-TODO: add:  "in case the data behave badly when individual features do not are not normally distributed (see the distribution of the features plots above)."
+> *All the plots in this section are generated by executing the [data_exploration](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/data_exploration.py) python file.
+The dataset described can be founf [here](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/data/resampled_data.csv).*

-TODO: The dataset has been resampled, due to the amount of the first dataset, only the resampled dataset is present in the project.
-The code used for resampling is the following:
+Note that the dataset has been resampled, as the initial dataset was imbalanced and  to the size of the first dataset.
+You can refer to the [project proposal](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/proposal.md#obtain-the-dataset) for more information.
+The resampling technique use is the following:
 ```py
 from imblearn.under_sampling import RandomUnderSampler
 undersampler = RandomUnderSampler(random_state=42)
 X_resampled, y_resampled = undersampler.fit_resample(X, y)
 ```

-.
-The problem with accuracy this metric is that when problems are imbalanced it is easy to get a high accuracy score by simply classifying all observations as the majority class

-TODO: "From he hist() plot of the training data:
-If we ignore the clutter of the plots and focus on the histograms themselves, we can see that many variables have a skewed distribution. "

-TODO: Had to make it balanced by resampling the dataset

-How to choose the best n components for pca:
-* PCA project the data to less dimensions, so we need to scale the data beforehand.

-* A vital part of using PCA in practice is the ability to estimate how many components are needed to describe the data.
-This can be determined by looking at the cumulative explained variance ratio as a function of the number of components
-This curve quantifies how much of the total, 64-dimensional variance is contained within the first N components.

-* From the pca graph, looks like that the data are described from 3 variables.
+From the analysis above it is clear that the data need to be scaled before they are fed to the ML models.

-> *All the plots in this section are generated by executing the [data_exploration](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/data_exploration.py) python file.*
 ## Algorithms Implementation

 This is a supervised binary classification problem, so the solution will be the output of a binary classifier.
 There is no constrain in using any classifier in particular for this problem.
 However, in the [evaluation description](https://www.kaggle.com/c/flavours-of-physics/overview/agreement-test) of the Kaggle competition described so far, it is mentioned that the [Kolmogorov–Smirnov (KS)](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) test is used to evaluate the differences between the classifier distribution and the true *signal* values distribution.
 Also, the KS test should be less than 0.09.